 Victims of sexual assault have also taken issue with the way schools implement Title IX protections.
 Victim lawsuits are on the rise because victims who report the sexual assault or harassment on campus feel the school has failed to take appropriate action.
-Recently, one of Berry Law: Criminal Defense and Personal Injury Lawyers’s attorneys met with New York attorney Carrie Goldberg, who represents victims in Title IX cases.
+Recently, one of Berry Law’s attorneys met with New York attorney Carrie Goldberg, who represents victims in Title IX cases.
 Goldberg sues schools who fail to provide students with the protections required under Title IX.
 Goldberg holds schools and universities to the standards required under Title IX when the schools fail to protect victims.

 Advantages and Disadvantages to Title IX Proceedings